techarkit/shell-scripting-tutorial/README.md

 - **Question:** I would like to delete directories older than two days from /fullbackup/archive path.
 How do you do it using any scripting methods.

 - **Problem Statement:** I was trying to use ```find /path/ -type d -mtime +2 -print0 | xargs -r0 rm --```.
-This command does not works as expcted due to directory modified date for SAT, SUN and MON are Mondays date.
+This command does not work as expected due to directory modified date for SAT, SUN and MON moved directories same for all as Monday date.

 - **How Do you solve it.??** Write Shell Script to accomplish this task.
 Should run through crontab and clear directories older than two days.